How To Make A Card

 • You can add watercolor if you wish

-I chose water color and not colored pencil because I was seeking to create something quickly, just a simple drawing with maybe a dash of color.
+I chose water color and not colored pencil because I was seeking to create something quickly, just something simple with maybe a dash of color.

 Steps For How To Make A Card:

-Measure the width, divide by 2 and mark a light line down the center of the page to indicate where the card folds itself in half.
+2. Measure the width, divide by 2 and mark a light line down the center of the page to indicate where it folds itself in half.
 You now have 2 separate cards on one A5 sheet.

-When complete, cut out the card to preferred size and carefully fold then press along the marked line at the center.
+4. When complete, cut it out to preferred size and carefully fold then press along the marked line at the center.

 So, that's how to make a card - pretty simple, huh?

-It's your choice to leave the paper in the sketchbook while you complete your drawing/sketch or you can cut to size first, it really doesn't matter.
+It's your choice whether you leave the paper in the sketchbook to do illustrations or you can cut to size first, it really doesn't matter.

 I had no clue how to make a card properly so this is simply the process I made up as I went along.